DIY IKEA Closets in Our Master Using Billy Bookcases

 This was the before situation in Robert’s closet…

-3. Then we added the Billy extenders on top of the bookcases to use all of the space up to the ceiling and anchored the bookcases to the wall.
+For the next step, we added Billy extenders on top of the bookcases to use all of the space up to the ceiling height and anchored the bookcases to the wall.

-4. To close the small 1 inch gap between the top of the bookcases and the ceiling, we trimmed it all out with the 1×4 MDF strip.
+To close the small 1 inch gap between the top of the bookcases and the ceiling, we trimmed it all out with the 1×4 MDF strip, cutting trim boards with a circular saw and attaching it like crown molding with a brad nailer gun.

-5. Then, we caulked all of the cracks, and painted over the caulk with the IKEA white paint color once the caulk was dry to make it all look like one seamless built-in closet.
+We caulked all of the cracks, applied wood filler to nails holes (sanding smooth once dry), and painted over the caulk with the IKEA white paint color once the caulk was dry to make it all look like one seamless built-in closet.

 - 2 – 31 1/2″ x 79 1/2″ Billy bookcases